waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_6.md

 property :email, String, unique: true, message: 'This email is already taken'
 ```

-We're setting the error message datamapper is going to return explicitely even though a very similar message would be used by default if we didn't specify it.
+We're setting the error message datamapper is going to return explicitly even though a very similar message would be used by default if we didn't specify it.

 Secondly, we need to refactor our controller code.
 Right now it looks like this.